lilyhanhub/Pewlett-Hackard-Analysis/README.md

 #### Table of mentees_per_mentor ratio
 ![mentees_per_mentor](Data/mentees_per_mentor.png)
-The above table provides more insights on if each title has enough mentors prepared:
+The above table provides more insights on how many mentees a mentor will take on to fulfill the retired roles:
 * The entry-level and mid-level positions like Assistant Engineer, Engineer, and Staff titles are in a good 20:1 (approximately) mentees per mentor ratio.
 * For the senior-level positions like Senior Engineer, Senior Staff, Technique Leader, the mentees per mentor ratio are too high, ranging from 46:1 to 85:1.
-So the HR department is recommended to plan either hire the senior employees externally or increase the amount of the eligible senior mentor pool internally.
+So the HR department is recommended to plan to increase the amount of the eligible senior mentor pool internally or hire some senior employees externally.
 * For the 2 executive-level manager positions, there is no eligible mentor available.
 Therefore, Pewlett-Hackard might need to hire the two managers externally.

 ## Resources